DataDog/datadog-operator/docs/secret_management.md

 ```

 The credentials provided here will be stored in a Secret created by the Operator.
 By setting properly the `RBAC` on the `DatadogAgent` CRD, it is possible to limit who is able to see those credentials.
-But still, it is not the best solution in terms of security.
-This solution is good for testing purposes.

 ## 2. Use secret(s) references